qw893821/TheMaze/README.md

 # Overview

 **This is a thesis project called Ms. Jeniffer.
-In this game, game time will not work until player make actions.**
+In this game, game time will not work until player make actions.
+Turning around and hack NPC will not effect game time.
+Any other action will effect the time.
+Moving is real time.
+Ohter actions will consume 1 second.**

 # Story